apache/lucenenet/websites/site/contributing/make-release.md

 The release vote may fail due to an issue discovered in the release candidate.
 If the vote fails the release should be canceled by:

-- Sending an email to [dev@lucenenet.apache.org](mailto:dev@lucenenet.apache.org) on the VOTE thread notifying of the vote’s cancellation.
+- Sending an email to [dev@lucenenet.apache.org](mailto:dev@lucenenet.apache.org) on the VOTE thread notifying of the vote's cancellation.

 A new release candidate can now be prepared.
 When complete, a new VOTE thread can be started as described in the steps above.